ad-freiburg/wikidata-query-logs/README.md

 - `organic.tar.gz` - Prepared SPARQL queries as JSONL
 - `organic-qwen3-next-80b-a3b.tar.gz` - Generated question-SPARQL pairs
-- `organic-qwen3-next-80b-a3b-dataset.tar.gz` - Dataset with embeddings and clusters
+- `organic-qwen3-next-80b-a3b-dataset.tar.gz` - Raw dataset with embeddings and clusters
-- `wdql-kgqa-dataset.tar.gz` - Deduplicated KGQA dataset (train/val/test splits)
+- `wdql.tar.gz` - Deduplicated KGQA dataset (train/val/test splits)
+- `wdql-full.tar.gz` - Full KGQA dataset (train/val/test splits)
-- `items.tar.gz` - Wikidata item identifiers (needed for statistics script)
+- `wikidata-benchmarks.tar.gz` - Other Wikidata benchmarks (for comparison)

-Download and extract these files into a subdirectory named `data/` to avoid re-running the entire pipeline.
+Download and extract all of these files into a subdirectory named `data/` to skip some or all of the steps below.

 ## Pipeline